hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 ## 🎨 Theming

-The module utilizes graphical components from Material Design 3.
-To ensure these components function correctly and display properly on the screen, it is crucial to apply the appropriate parent theme:
+The module uses graphical components from Material Design 3.
+To ensure that these components function correctly and get displayed properly on the screen, it is crucial to apply the appropriate parent theme:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*"> <!-- (1) -->